WrightonLabCSU/join_asvbins/README.md

 -  [ ] Compare my results to more manual equivalents
 -  [ ] Complete the outputs section of this readme
 -  [ ] Add an expanded options section to the wiki
+-  [ ] Move the DAG section to the wiki and replace it with a outline of the process with outputs
 -  [ ] Add a slum example below
+-  [ ] Make that temp file go away
 - [ ] faidx is too loud in verbose mode
-- [ ]
+- [ ] Add qiime to the environment.yml

 # Current Testers in the Wrighton Lab
-Please use the `-g` AKA `--generic_16s` argument to run the program, pulling data from git LFS is currently problematic in python.
+Please use the `-g` AKA `--generic_16S` argument to run the program, pulling data from git LFS is currently problematic in python.
 This will be fixed in the future but for now you can contact me and I will provide a clustered SILVA dataset for reproducibility.

 ## Slurm